 Everyone wants more free time, more time with their families, less unsatisfying work, less David and Goliath situations, more work that feels meaningful, more civility in the law, a sense of greater Purpose in what they're here to do.
 In short, lawyers want a more heart-centered legal profession where everyone is valued and treated with respect and dignity.

 I also incorporate body-based psychology into my work.
 I've learned a lot about emotional intelligence, trauma, and regulating our nervous systems.
 There's a huge need to help lawyers find ways they can calm themselves down and feel settled.
 I incorporate body-based tools into my work.

 And I incorporate race literacy into my work with White lawyers.
 It's crucial that we become more aware of how White supremacy is baked into our profession.

 And that we take steps to dismantle it.

-Because of the work that I do with lawyers around well-being and race literacy, Coach Foundation has recognized my expertise in legal coaching by selecting me as a Top Wellbeing Coach by Coach Foundation.
+Because of the work that I do with lawyers around well-being and race literacy, Coach Foundation has recognized my expertise in legal coaching by selecting me as a Top Coach.